USDAForestService/fs-open-forest-platform/docs/development/environment-variables.md

     (from https://snyk.io/account)

-## Local Development outside of docker
-The following environment variables are only required to run the application locally when not using docker:

 ### DATABASE_URL

+(optional) This variable can be used to connect to a different database.

     postgres://<user>:<pass>@localhost:<port>/<dbname>

 ### VCAP_APPLICATION

+(optional) This variable can be used to override the uri used for the application.

     {"uris":["http://localhost:8080"]}

-Note that depending on your shell, you may need to escape the quotation marks when setting this variable at the command line:

-    export VCAP_APPLICATION={\"uris\":[\"http://localhost:8080\"]}

-##
+### VCAP_SERVICES

 To override the default VCAP_SERVICES that are configured for local development and CI.

-### VCAP_SERVICES

   [Local configuration](/server/environment-variables/local.json)